OCNet: Object Context Network for Scene Parsing: Related Work

-The importance of context for semantic segmentation is also verified in the recent works~\cite{liu2015parsenet,zhao2017pyramid,chen2017rethinking}.
-We define the context as a set of pixels in the literature of semantic segmentation.
-Especially, we can partition the conventional context to two kinds: (i) nearby spatial context: the ParseNet~\cite{liu2015parsenet} treats all the pixels over the whole image as the context, and the PSPNet~\cite{zhao2017pyramid} employs pyramid pooling over sub-regions of four pyramid scales and all the pixels within the same sub-region are treated as the context for the pixels belonging to the sub-region. (ii) sampled spatial context: the DeepLabv3 employs multiple atrous convolutions with different atrous rates to capture spatial pyramid context information and regards these spatially regularly sampled pixels as the context.
-Both these two kinds of context are defined over rigid rectangle regions and carry pixels belonging to various object categories.
+The importance of context for semantic segmentation is also verified in the recent works~\citep{liu2015parsenet,zhao2017pyramid,chen2017rethinking,shetty2019not}.
+It is common to define the context as a set of pixels in the literature of semantic segmentation.
+Especially, we can divide most of the existing context mechanisms into two kinds: (i) nearby spatial context: ParseNet~\citep{liu2015parsenet} treats all pixels over the whole image as the context, and PSPNet~\citep{zhao2017pyramid} performs pyramid pooling over sub-regions of four pyramid scales and all pixels within the same sub-region are treated as the context for the pixels belonging to the sub-region. (ii) sampled spatial context: DeepLabv3~\citep{chen2017rethinking} applies multiple atrous convolutions with different atrous rates to capture spatial pyramid context information and regards these spatially regularly sampled pixels as the context.

-Different from the conventional context, object context is defined as the set of pixels belonging to the same object category.
+These two kinds of context are defined over regular rectangle regions and might carry pixels belonging to the background categories.
+Different from them, our object context is defined as the set of pixels belonging to the same object category, emphasizing the object pixels that are essential for labeling the pixel.
+There also exist some con-current efforts~\citep{fu2018dual,zhang2019co,huang2018ccnet,li2019ema,psanet} that exploit the semantic relations between pixels to construct the context, and our approach is different from most of them as we propose a simple yet effective interlaced sparse mechanism to model the relational context with smaller computation cost.

-\paragraph{Attention.} Attention is widely used for various tasks such as machine translation, visual question answering and video classification.
-The self-attention~\cite{lin2017structured,vaswani2017attention} method calculates the context at one position as a weighted sum of all positions in a sentence.
-Wang \etal further proposed the non-local neural network~\cite{wang2018non} for vision tasks such as video classification, object detection and instance segmentation based on the self-attention method.
+\paragraph{Attention.} Self-attention~\citep{vaswani2017attention} and non-local neural network~\citep{wang2018non} have achieved great success on various tasks with its efficiency on modeling long-range contextual information.
+The self-attention scheme~\citep{vaswani2017attention} calculates the context at one position as a aggregation of all positions in a sentence {(at the encoder stage)}.
+Wang \etal~ further proposed the non-local neural network~\citep{wang2018non} for vision tasks such as video classification, object detection and instance segmentation based on self-attention scheme.

-Our work is inspired by the self-attention approach and we mainly employ the self-attention method to learn the object context map recording the similarities between all the pixels and the associated pixel $p$.
-The concurrent DANet~\cite{fu2018dual} also exploits the self-attention method for segmentation, and OCNet outperforms the DANet on the test set of Cityscapes and DANet is not evaluated on the ADE20K and LIP benchmarks.

-Besides, the concurrent work PSANet~\cite{psanet} is also different from our method.
-The PSANet constructs the pixel-wise attention map based on each pixel independently while OCNet constructs the object context map by considering the pair-wise similarities among all the pixels.